LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 predicate.
-The idea is that the predicate corresponding to the translation of the ``expr//1`` non-terminal will have a number of arguments equal to one plus the number of additional arguments necessary for processing the subjacent lists of tokens.
+The idea is that the predicate corresponding to the translation of the ``expr//1`` non-terminal will have a number of arguments equal to one plus the number of additional arguments necessary for processing the implicit difference list of tokens.

 In the body of a grammar rule, we can call rules that are inherited from ancestor objects, imported from categories, or contained in other